OpenLMIS/open-lmis/STYLE-GUIDE.md

 ## Sonar & Quality Gate
 OpenLMIS utilizes Sonar for tracking OpenLMIS quality over time.
-For the project this tool provides an on-going review mechanism to help evaluate contributions and project metrics to ensure that key metrics aren't changing negatively.
+This tool provides an on-going review mechanism to help evaluate contributions and project metrics to ensure that key metrics aren't changing negatively.